8 Hiking areas in Townsend

 Chestnut Top Trailhead

 Chestnut Top delivers a solid workout with rewarding natural beauty, particularly for wildflower enthusiasts in spring.
-The trail earns consistent praise for its breathtaking woodland scenery and peaceful atmosphere, though hikers should be prepared for a challenging initial ascent.
+The trail earns consistent praise for its wide-open woodland scenery and peaceful atmosphere, though hikers should be prepared for a challenging initial ascent.
 The steep, narrow opening stretch alongside a drop-off makes this better suited for experienced hikers rather than families with young children, despite occasional sightings of black bears adding to the wilderness ap

 Townsend26 reviews